frederickaplan/fdh/files/PART1/fdh-1-3.md

 > 4. Data Acceleration Regimes
 >> 4.1.
 Data acceleration regimes in History // 4.2.
 The reconstruction of knowledge systems //
 > 5. Regulated Representations
 >> 5.1.
 Defining regulated representations // 5.2.
 Focus: The regulation of cartography // 5.3.
 Regulated representations: From tool to machine // 5.4.
-Focus: Simondon and concretization process // 5.5.
+Focus: Simondon and concretization processes // 5.5.
 Studying the transformation of regulated representations through time //
 > 6. Inferred Patterns: From data to models
 >> 6.1.
 Three data dominions // 6.2.
 From predictive to prescriptive systems //
 > 7. Redocumentation processes